 The world has become more casual over time, and even though hats aren't necessarily a problem, it's never wrong to remove them when going indoors.

 Most people have accepted indoor hat-wearing, but there might be some old-fashioned people who are appalled.
-Whether you're at a lively basketball game or a traditional church service, know the good, old-fashioned hat guidelines, and if you're not sure what to do, fall back on tradition.
+Whether you're at a lively basketball game or a traditional church service, know the good, old-fashioned hat guidelines, and if you're not sure what to do, fall back on tradition out of respect for others around you.

 Question and Answer